Trust Income Tax Reporting After Tax Reform: FAI and DNI Calculation, Impact of Tax Law Provisions

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide fiduciary tax advisers and compliance professionals with a critical first look at the practical impact of the tax reform law on trust and estate tax reporting.
+This course will provide fiduciary tax advisers and compliance professionals with a critical first look at the practical impact of the tax reform law on trust and estate tax reporting.
 The panel will detail the specific changes the new law makes to fiduciary deductions, outline the way that distributable net income (DNI) calculations will deviate from fiduciary accounting income (FAI), and detail foreign inclusion provisions for 2018 and future tax years.
 The webinar will also offer concrete guidance on steps fiduciary advisers and tax preparers should take now to achieve beneficial tax results and avoid potential pitfalls.

 - Provisions in law impacting trust and estate deductions

 - Treatment of fiduciary fees and other deductions

 - Implications for FAI and DNI calculations of the provisions

 The panel will discuss these and other relevant topics:

 - Which deductions did trusts and estates lose under the tax law?